Get the latest strategies to protect your revenue in your inbox

 Once you have confirmed that infringement has occurred using Shopify’s copyright and trademark guide, you can use the platform’s online form to report the infringement.

 You will be asked for your contact and business information, as well as links to the store and content infringing on your intellectual property.
-Wait time can vary once you’ve submitted your report, but it typically takes about a week for the infringing content to be removed.
+Wait times can vary once you’ve submitted your report, but it typically takes about a week for the infringing content to be removed.

 Report copyright infringement on Amazon